HoneyOak/honey/README.md

 Note: There are no belts in the design files.
 Onshape's default belt feature doesn't support the complex routing in this project.
 For reference, the X-Y axis belts are exactly like the positron, and the Z-axis has a 90-degree belt twist to reach the 2 pulleys on the lead screws.

 # Why this project?
 Okay, maybe a [Positron](https://www.positron3d.com/) is just a better foldable printer.
 But the scissor lift idea is so cool, it doesn't require removing the bed unlike the positron.
 It looks amazing.
 Did I mention how cool it looks?
-Besides, I wanted a 3D printer so I can pack it in a suitcase if I wanted to.
+Besides, I wanted a 3D printer that I can pack in a suitcase if I wanted to.
 I hate how most 3D Printers are twice or thrice in size relative to their build volume.
-Ialso incorporated a slightly bigger bed than the Positron so it's even more versatile.
+I also incorporated a slightly bigger bed than the Positron so it's even more versatile.

 # Features
 - Scissor Lift integrated Z-axis, foldable design